cronofy/component-documentation/README.md

 The Slot Picker component is an embeddable version of the (Real Time Scheduling)[https://www.cronofy.com/real-time-scheduling] interface.
 It converts an [availability query](https://www.cronofy.com/developers/api/#availability) into a list of bookable slots.
 When a user confirms a slot, the component passes that slot's details into a callback function (provided when the component is initialised).

 The Slot Picker component will fill the width of its parent DOM element.
-The height defaults to 600px with internal padding of 1em, but these can be overridden through the `styles` option.
+The height defaults to 300px with internal padding of 1em, but these can be overridden through the `styles` option.

 ### SlotPicker options

 * `token` [required]: auth token for API connection. *Not required if the component is activated in demo mode.*
 * `demo`: boolean to activate demo-mode.
 Defaults to `false`.
 If `demo` is set to `true` the component will return mock data (and not make any API calls).
-* `target` [required]: ID of mounting element (e.g. 'cronofy-slot-picker').
+* `target` [required]: ID of mounting element (e.g. "cronofy-slot-picker").
 * `api_domain` [optional]: Override the default Default value is `"http://api.cronofy.com"`.
 * `query` [required]: object that matches a valid Cronofy [Availability request](https://www.cronofy.com/developers/api/#availability).
 * `callback` [required]: the function to be called when a slot has been selected by the user.
 Receives an object for that slot is the form: